 - To create the code that executes the newly created stored procedure with all the necessary parameters, leave the Modify source script to reference this new object option checked

-Click the Open button to open the generated script in the Query editor, so it can be modified
+Click the Create script button to open the generated script in the Query editor, so it can be modified

-- To create a new stored procedure in the database currently connected to, click the Yes button
+- Click the Execute button to create a new stored procedure in the database currently

 If the Modify source script to reference this new object option was checked, code such as this will be generated after the CREATE PROCEDURE script: